 Special rules apply to provisions concerning spousal support.
 You cannot waive or limit spousal support unless both parties are represented by independent counsel, or the agreement is unconscionable at the time of enforcement.
 Unfortunately, unconscionability can only be tested in the future; when it comes time to enforce the agreement.
 For example, if in your post-nuptial agreement you and your spouse agree spousal support will not be provided by either party in the event of a divorce; but your circumstances have changed dramatically by the time a divorce actually occurs, the original provision disallowing spousal support may be rejected by the court governing the divorce.

 While California Courts have not set forth a hard and fast rule defining unconscionability, we know that the agreement is likely unconscionable and invalid if it leaves an ill or disabled spouse unable to support themselves.
 An individual cannot leave their spouse in a position where they would be reliant on public aid if they have the means to avoid that situation.

 If you have questions regarding the validity of your prenuptial agreement, or need help drafting a pre-marital agreement of your own, we can help!
-Contact us online or give us a call at (916) 675-3866 for a free initial consultation.
+Contact us online or give us a call at (916) 675-3866 for a personal consultation.